agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- Extend the current context with a variable of the given type and its name. extendContext : ∀ {a} {A : Set a} → String → Arg Type → TC A → TC A

-    -- Set the current context.
-Takes a context telescope entries in -- reverse order, as given by `getContext`.
-Each type should be valid -- in the context formed by the remaining elements in the list. inContext : ∀ {a} {A : Set a} → Telescope → TC A → TC A
+    -- Set the current context relative to the context the TC computation -- is invoked from.
+Takes a context telescope entries in reverse -- order, as given by `getContext`.
+Each type should be valid in the -- context formed by the remaining elements in the list. inContext : ∀ {a} {A : Set a} → Telescope → TC A → TC A

     -- Quote a value, returning the corresponding Term.